Washington-University/cifti-matlab/README.md

 without external dependencies (except that CIFTI-1 files require wb_command for conversion), returning a structure that exposes the information contained in the CIFTI-2 XML with minimal translation, as well as the data matrix with no added padding.
-The read_cifti function is the intended starting point, ciftiopen and similar are compatibility wrappers so that the library can be used in older code.
+The cifti_read function is the intended starting point, ciftiopen and similar are compatibility wrappers so that the library can be used in older code.